mandi-m/common-angular-questions/README.md

 To avoid these problems, it's recommended to use the `async` pipe only once in your template for a given data source.
 If you need to display the same data in multiple parts of your template, consider using Angular's built-in mechanisms, such as `*ngFor` for lists or Angular services to share the data among components.
 These approaches ensure that you have a single subscription, which is automatically managed by the `async` pipe and helps maintain a clean and predictable component lifecycle.

-### **Give a couple examples of the correct way to subscribe to an Observable via the async pipe within one template.**
+### Give a couple examples of the correct way to subscribe to an Observable via the async pipe within ontemplate.**
 An observable can essentially be subscribed to multiple times by storing the observable result in template reference variables and then binding to these reference variables.
 Here are a couple of examples:

 1. **Using Template Reference Variables:**